johnnyawesome/Chess.comEmojis/README.md

 # Chess.comEmojis

+## Bugreport / Disclaimer

+   So I don't know if this is a bug or intended (the only thing you do is copying a character.
+(A Character you would even have on your standard onscreen keyboard if you would open the site on your cellphone), but to be sure, I filed a Bugreport with chess.com well before posting this script.
+It can be found here: https://www.chess.com/forum/view/help-support/abusing-the-comment-function-on-chess-com

+   **Again: this is nothing fancy or forbidden.
+They ALLOW Unicode in the chat.
+   It's just that your normal hardware-keyboard can't type it.
+   Visit the same site on your cellphone, click the emoji button on the onscreen-keyboard, and you don't need this script.**

-## Adds some more 💩Emojis💩 to Chess.com Livestream
+## Add some more 💩Emojis💩 to Chess.com Chat Function

-So basically, in a Chess.com Livestream, you only have these Emojis:
+So basically, in a Chess.com Livestream, you only have these Emojis for the chat section:

 ![chesscomemojis](https://user-images.githubusercontent.com/35241451/35693837-b94555ea-077f-11e8-969f-08eaa345c623.jpg)